flintlib/flint/doc/source/fmpz_factor.rst

     Pollard Rho algorithm for integer factorization.
 Assumes that the `n` is not prime. ``factor`` is set as the factor if found.
-Takes as input the initial value `y`, to start polynomial evaluation and `a`, the constant of the polynomial used.
+Takes as input the initial value `y`, to start polynomial evaluation, and `a`, the constant of the polynomial used.
 It is not assured that the factor found will be prime.
 Does not compute the complete factorization, just one factor.
 Returns the number of limbs of factor if factorization is successful (non trivial factor is found), else returns 0.